 Honourable mentions: other happy outcomes of knowledge management strategies include preventing risks to reputation from under-performance associated with failing to optimise knowledge, and attracting a talented workforce by securing an environment of constant development and improvement.

-To ensure your approach to knowledge management promotes cost-effectiveness, faster response times and an engaged team, keep your eyes peeled for our popular Adopting a Strategic Approach to Knowledge Management training.
+To ensure your approach to knowledge management promotes cost-effectiveness, faster response times and an engaged team, check out some of our Strategy & Planning courses to get started.